Above: getting started video showing how to use our menu library with Arduino. Link to the Getting started with tcMenu Slides (from youtube video).

 At this point you have two choices, either start with an example or a new project.
 We will start from scratch by choosing File -> New Project.

 Select the “I want to create a new project on disk” option, this creates a new folder in the chosen location (default is your sketch directory).
-Type in the name of the project that you want to create, once done the main window will be displayed again with the created project already opened.
+Type in the name of the project that you want to create, and select an appropriate platform.
+Advanced: If you want to use a CPP file instead of an INO, tick the “Use CPP” box, and you can enable internationalization support at this point too.
+Choose appropriate options and click “Create”.

 PlatformIO note: At this point you will probably want to create a platformio.ini file in this directory for your specific board.
 Also add the library dependency on tcMenu library at the same time.